Take the 2-Minute quizfree quiz

 03.

-This 90-second quiz helps you understand your communication style within a medical system that routinely fails women.
+This 2-minute quiz helps you understand your communication style in doctor visits — and why it matters in a system that routinely fails women.

-Understanding your communication style in doctor visits helps you enter the room with intention rather than apology, self-doubt, or self-silencing — and that shift changes everything.
+Understanding your communication style in doctor visits helps you enter the room with intention rather than apology, self-doubt, or self-silencing.

 Why This Quiz Matters